temporal-IPA/tipatools/ipadict/README.md

 and only keeps parameters **before** the `<lang>` code that contain at least one IPA character (as defined by the TIPA spec / `ipa.Charset`).

-This makes `wikipa` usable for multiple languages as long as the dumps contain standard `pron` / `API` templates with a language code.
+This makes `ipadict` usable for multiple languages as long as the dumps contain standard `pron` / `API` templates with a language code.

 ---